SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 are actually a special case of a more general feature known as :newTerm:`closures`.
 Closures are a way to write self-contained blocks of functionality that can be passed around and used in your code.
+Swift's closures are similar to lambdas in other programming languages, and blocks in C-like languages.

 Closures have two extra abilities in addition to those described in :doc:`Functions`:

-* they can :newTerm:`capture` and modify constants and variables from the context in which they are defined
+* they can capture and modify constants and variables from the context in which they are defined
 * they can be written without a function name (although you can name them if you wish)